 Hendy researches labor and demographic policies in developing countries with a focus on the Middle East and North Africa.
 Her current work focuses on gender inequality, inequality of opportunity in education, labor markets, family formation and international migration, as well as the impact of trade and fiscal policies on inequality and poverty.

-Between 2016 and 2019, Hendy was an assistant professor of Economics at the School of Public Administration and Development Economics at the Doha Institute for Graduate Studies.
+Between 2016 and 2019, Hendy was an assistant professor of economics at the School of Public Administration and Development Economics at the Doha Institute for Graduate Studies.
 Before that, Hendy served for three academic years at the College of Business and Economics at Qatar University.
-She also worked as an Economist for the Economic Research Forum from 2011 to 2014.
+She worked as an Economist for the Economic Research Forum from 2011 to 2014.

 Hendy has served as a consultant to several international organizations such as the World Bank Group, the International Labor Organization and the International Development Research Center and the United Nations Economic and Social Commission among others.